Creating Sleek On/Off Button with CSS3

 In this section, we will start working on the Styles.

-We firstly apply this dark background from Subtle Pattern on the body’s document, and center the section
+First, we apply this dark background from Subtle Pattern to the body’s document and center the section

 .
 Then, we will also remove the dotted outline